teoljungberg/minitest-documentation/README.md

 ## Usage

-Just pass `--documentation` as an argument while running your tests
+Just pass `--documentation` as an argument while running your tests.
+Or require `minitest/documentation` in your tests.

 ## What's the difference?